wizarddos/blog/_posts/PHP_0_to_hero/2024-02-03-13_Modules_and_Functions.md

 echo "Password correct";
 ```

-And that's exactly what we have written in last return case
+And that's exactly what we have written in the last return case

-You can test this code with multiple data, but let's now jump to another thing
+You can test this code with multiple data, but for now, let's move on to another thing

 ## Including files in PHP code